Metadrop/behat-contexts/README.md

 #### Configuration
   Add DebugContext to your suite.

-  This is an example when bootstrap directorty is in DRUPALROOT/sites/all/tests/behat/bootstrap.
+  This is an example when bootstrap directory is in DRUPALROOT/sites/all/tests/behat/bootstrap.

 ```
 default: